rahulwaghole14/aiinterviewerbackend/AI_INTERVIEW_INTEGRATION_GUIDE.md

-# AI Interview Integration Guide
+# Talaro Interview Integration Guide

 ## Overview

-This guide explains how to integrate your AI interview model into the Django backend.
-The system provides a complete AI interview management solution with session tracking, question generation, response evaluation, and result analysis.
+This guide explains how to integrate your Talaro interview model into the Django backend.
+The system provides a complete Talaro interview management solution with session tracking, question generation, response evaluation, and result analysis.

 ## Architecture